Working out which forms of workplace childcare support you can claim is confusing, of that there is no doubt.

 Click here to complete the enquiry form or call us on 0800 088 7315.
 We will send you an information pack in PDF format.
 This contains extensive information on the Workplace Nursery Provision and how it could benefit both company and employees.

-For any one child, you can only use one scheme, so if you had a child at nursery benefiting from the Workplace Nursery Scheme you can also claim Tax Free Childcare for them.
+For any one child, you can only use one scheme for the same bill.
+So if you had a child at nursery benefiting from the Workplace Nursery Scheme you can’t also pay partly with the Tax Free Childcare for them.
+However, if you had an older child in school, you can use TFC towards their costs and WNP towards the nursery child.

 A younger child might be at nursery and so perfect for the Workplace Nursery Scheme, but what of an older child who perhaps just needs childcare during the school holidays, or after school on certain evenings.

 Workplace Nursery Schemes are often the best option for parents with children of nursery age.

 Why not get in touch with us for a chat, we can also send you through some key information.